Fake agents leave job seekers in port project all at sea

 Fake offers galore

-Kunal Sen, senior vice-president, TeamLease Services, a recruitment agency, said fake job offers peak in June-August, when companies make campus offers.
+Kunal Sen, senior vice-president of TeamLease Services, a recruitment agency, said fake job offers peak in June-August, when companies make campus offers.

-According to Rituparna Chakraborty, President, Indian Staffing Federation, fraudsters hoodwink the youth through fake advertisements, emails and SMS-es.
-They demand upfront payment from candidates as registration fee, which is a sure-shot indicator of fakery.
+According to Rituparna Chakraborty, President, the Indian Staffing Federation, fraudsters hoodwink the youth through fake advertisements, emails, and SMSes.
+They demand upfront payment from candidates as a registration fee, which is a sure-shot indicator of fakery.

-Youngsters from small towns fall victims, and even give away personal details about themselves, which can be misused, she said.
+Youngsters from small towns fall victim and even give away personal details about themselves, which can be misused, she said.

 Author